10 Amazing Facts About Bamboo

 It Can Be a Great Wood Replacement

-Bamboo is flexible and lightweight and stronger than steel and most hardwoods.
-Bamboo is also more affordable than wood as it is easy to grow and one of the cheapest construction materials around.
-It can be used as a construction substitute for any sort of wood.
-You’ll see bamboo turned into skateboards, bicycles and bike helmets because of its light weight and durability.
-The many uses of bamboo make it perfect for fencing, flooring, building posts and house walls.
+Bamboo is flexible and lightweight, and stronger than steel and most hardwoods.
+Bamboo is also more affordable than wood as it is easy to grow and is one of the cheapest construction materials.
+It can be used as a construction substitute for any wood.
+You’ll see bamboo turned into skateboards, bicycles, and bike helmets because of its lightweight and durability.
+The many uses of bamboo make it perfect for fencing, flooring, building posts, and house walls.

 It’s A Natural & Lasting Controllable Barrier

-Bamboo reduces rain run-off and is proving to be a very valuable weapon in the prevention of soil erosion in many parts of the world because of its extensive root system and large canopy.
-Bamboo has the capability of regeneration with out a need for replanting.
-Bamboo works on greatly reducing rain run-off and preventing soil erosion, to helping control water pollution because of it’s high nitrogen contents.
+Bamboo reduces rain run-off and is proving to be a valuable weapon in preventing soil erosion in many parts of the world because of its extensive root system and large canopy.
+Bamboo has the capability of regeneration without a need for replanting.
+Bamboo works on significantly reducing rain run-off and preventing soil erosion from helping control water pollution because of its high nitrogen contents.

 It Has a Versatile & Fast Growth Cycle

-Bamboo is one of the most eco-friendly plants due to its versatile short growing cycle (it is harvested every three to five years as opposed to the 20 to 50 years of its wood counterparts), and its yield per year is about 20 times higher, sometimes more than timber.
+Bamboo is one of the most eco-friendly plants due to its versatile short growing cycle (harvested every three to five years instead of the 20 to 50 years of its wood counterparts), and its yield per year is about 20 times higher, sometimes more than timber.

 It Has Proven to be an Essential material For Earthquake Architecture

 Strong, flexible, and lightweight, Bamboo is essential in earthquake architecture.
 In Limon, Costa Rica, only the bamboo houses from the National Bamboo Project stood after their violent earthquake in 1992.
 Bamboo can tolerate high values of deformations in the elastic range.
 Bamboo houses, when properly constructed, can sway back and forth during an earthquake without any damage to the bamboo.